-- Each recorded uniform infringement on SIMS will register as a negative score of 1 point on a student's personal record. - After three recordings a student will receive a uniform detention.
-Subsequent infringements will result in further stronger sanctions. - After three infringements for inappropriate skirt length the student may be required to wear trousers bearing the College logo for the remainder of the term/year. - Regular checks will be administered by Form Tutors, with praise points added to a student's personal record if they are found to be in perfect uniform.
+- Each recorded uniform infringement on Arbor will register as a negative score of 1 point on a student's personal record. - After three recordings a student will receive a uniform detention.
+Subsequent infringements will result in further stronger sanctions. - After three infringements for inappropriate skirt length the student may be required to wear trousers adhering to College uniform guidance for the remainder of the term/year.

+• Regular checks will be administered by Form Tutors, with praise points added to a student's personal record if they are found to be in perfect uniform.